ForksTwo/ForksTwo/README.md

 #### Outside the bakery (and inside too)
 I mostly sit outside of the bakery and in most cases you can see me in or somewhere surrounding the bush in this area.

-Sometimes we like to collect messages from other people who is unaware that they're in the safe server.
-If they say it we repeat it. **But we mean no harm in a bad way tho and you can read more in the quotes hall of fame**

 We're there when we're trying to give out a 'be careful what you say' look and be the most hated players